First season: Boulevard Theatre, Soho

-Soho's new Boulvard Theatre brings all day dining, dizzying feats of tech, late night cabaret and four new shows a year to the heart of the West End
+Soho's new Boulvard Theatre opens this autumn with all day dining, dizzying feats of tech, late night cabaret, comedy and a spiritual new musical

 Spread over four floors, there's an all-day restaurant/ bar and a flexible performance space complete with a revolving circular stage and rotating balconies.
 With this dizzying technology, all controlled by remote control, the stage can shift from in the round to traverse via just about any configuration you can image.
 Compared to the surrounding West End theatres, it's especially cosy, with a capacity of around 160-70 seated audiences members.